the-micro-brain-lab/themicrobrainlab-blog/content/about/index.md

 # Me

-I'm Minh, a quantitative researcher @ [The µ-brain Lab](https://themicrobrainlab.netlify.app).
+I found [The µ-brain Lab](https://themicrobrainlab.netlify.app) that uses micro-strategies to automate trading.
-This site contains somes notes of my journey.
+This site contains some notes of my journey.

 ---